Reason to be cheerful in these times of unrelenting challenge

 What's coming over the hill?
 Dates for your diary

 Friday 21st December - school closes at normal times for the Christmas holidays.
-This will hopefully also be our traditional Carol Services day at St John's.
+This will also be our traditional Carol Services day at St John's.
+KS1 starts at 9:30, Years 3 & 4 at 10:45 and Years 5 & 6 at 1:30.

 Tuesday 8th January - children return for the Spring Term (Monday is being used to prepare classrooms for the Spring Learning Journeys).